Borjianamin98/Compiler/README.md

     at: function void main(string[] args)
 Print a non-primitive value is not possible: int[]
 ```
-If you need, you must use `aspectjtools` library and enable `Ajc` compiler in Intellij.
+If you need it, you must use `aspectjtools` library and enable `Ajc` compiler in Intellij.

 ### Documentation